Angel: Career week?

 - Dwight Dixon in Pushing Daisies has a tendency to lurk in the background, watching, plotting, usually carrying some sort of firearm...

 - The Observer (AKA September) from Fringe appears in every episode, sometimes only for a few seconds and usually without the characters noticing.
 The episode that revealed him was a subversion of this trope as he got punched in the face for his trouble.
 He and his fellow Observers are a group of men with advanced technology who observe key events in history for unknown reasons, but are bound to not interfere.
+(And that's a good thing, given what a world where they did decide to interfere looked like.)

 - HRG, from Heroes.
 He later becomes a central character after he's revealed as Claire's father, but for the length of the pilot all we saw was a mysterious guy in horn-rimmed glasses.